Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Artificial Datasets

-Various \emph{G\textsubscript{SP\emph{k}}} could be used to define an SP\emph{k} depending on the set of \emph{forbidden strings} chosen.
-Thus, we can construct rich datasets with different properties for any SP\emph{k} language. \emph{Forbidden strings} allow for the elimination of certain logically possible sequences while simulating a real world dataset where the probability of occurrence of that particular sequence is highly unlikely.
-Every SP\emph{k} grammar is defined with at least one \emph{forbidden string}.
+Various \emph{G\textsubscript{SP\emph{k}}} could be used to define an SP\emph{k} depending on the set of \emph{forbidden subsequences} chosen.
+Thus, we can construct rich datasets with different properties for any SP\emph{k} language. \emph{forbidden subsequences} allow for the elimination of certain logically possible sequences while simulating a real world dataset where the probability of occurrence of that particular sequence is highly unlikely.
+Every SP\emph{k} grammar is defined with at least one \emph{forbidden subsequence}.